ethereum-optimism/design-docs/protocol/standard-l2-genesis.md

 trying to launch to use governance approved L1 contracts, the same should apply for L2.

-Given all of the work for making releases and upgrades nice for the L1 contracts and the client software, it is at a waste if we cannot also have good releases of the L2 predeploys.
+Given all of the work for making releases and upgrades nice for the L1 contracts and the client software, it is all a waste if we cannot also have good releases of the L2 predeploys.

 Right now, OP Mainnet is running contracts at various versions of the software.
 It is actually very difficult to reproduce the exact OP Mainnet set of contracts being used.
 It would require cherry picking bytecode from many